 BMP 2.06: Halifax Cleanup Day

-Halifax will continue to organize Halifax Cleanup Day, an annual event encouraging residents to help clean the town and ponds, typically held in the spring around Earth Day.
+Halifax will continue to organize and/or support Halifax Cleanup Day, an annual event encouraging residents to help clean the town and ponds, typically held in the spring around Earth Day.
+Fall clean-up days may also be held.